CodingEDI/CodingEDI.github.io/content/about.md

 is, the collaboration across organisations to achieve bigger things - to a new audience.

-We've some fantastic speakers lined up from public, private, and academic sectors to talk about what being "open" means to them, and how it improves their world.
+We've some fantastic speakers lined up from public, private, charity and academic sectors to talk about what being "open" means to them, and how it improves their world.